Protecting the Future

 As with all of our services, we are focused on creating a long-term relationship of comfort and satisfaction.
 We invite you back regularly to review your plan and give you the opportunity to modify and amend your estate plan as you need.

-If you’re shepherding a parent through the next stages of life, or concerned about your own plans, we can help you.
+Whether you find yourself asking “what is estate planning” or you have a good grip on it, it’s important to review your plan with an expert and have the necessary legal documents to implement it.
 If you want to understand how a trust works, qualifying for Medicaid, or re-titling deeds, we provide those services and can put your mind at ease.

 The Way Estate Planning Works

 It’s standard in my business to think that people don’t address estate planning because they don’t want to think about their own mortality.
 But the other day, when a single middle-aged woman told me she didn’t have a will, I learned something pretty astounding.
 She believed the “government” would get her money so she didn’t think she needed one.
 Wrong.